 Where: Kanari, Skopelos 370 03

-Platanos taverna is the go-to spot for all of your hearty, home cooked Greek dishes.
+Platanos taverna is the go-to spot for all of your hearty, home-cooked Greek dishes.
 From stifado to giouvetsi, souvlaki to moussaka, you will find all of your taverna favourites here.
-Platanos is renowned for its homemade bread served hot from the oven in accompaniment of your food/
+Platanos is renowned for its homemade bread served hot from the oven in accompaniment to your food/

 Where: Skopelos 370 03

 Finikas Restaurant, in the heart of Skopelos old town, is the perfect setting for your evening meal.
 The restaurant offers a seasonal menu that changes regularly.